Code-the-Dream-School/python-essentials-v2/assignments/12AdvancedDataVisualizations.md

 📌 **Follow these steps to submit your work:**

 #### **1️⃣ Add, Commit, and Push Your Changes**
 - Create a file called `service_urls.txt` in the assignment12 folder.
-Once you complete the Streamlit assignment, make sure the Streamlit github repository url and streamlit.io service url are added to the `service_urls.txt` file.
+Once you complete the Streamlit assignment, make sure the streamlit.io service url are added to the `service_urls.txt` file.
 - Within your `python-assignment12` folder, do a git add and a git commit for the files you have created, so that they are added to the `assignment12` branch.
 - Push that branch to GitHub.